Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 GET /api/bulk-imports List recent bulk imports

-POST /api/fetch-playlist Fetch tracks from supported playlist URL (Spotify, Amazon Music, or Tidal)
+POST /api/fetch-playlist Fetch tracks from playlist URL (Spotify, YouTube, Apple Music, Amazon Music, Tidal, ListenBrainz)

 GET /api/stats Get statistics (download counts, daily chart, top artists, search analytics)

-DELETE /api/stats?confirm=true Reset stats history (deletes completed/failed job history and search logs; confirmation required)
+DELETE /api/stats?confirm=true Reset stats history (admin only; deletes completed/failed job history and search logs)

 GET /api/watched-playlists List all watched playlists